MishaRuko/open-source-education/pulse-generator-with-arduino.md

 * Let's also say that one cycle means that we have to turn the LED/buzzer on once and turn it off once.
 * So how much time would we need to spend doing x cycles if we have only 1000 milliseconds?
 * We would need to spend 1000/x milliseconds for every cycle.
-* But how much of the time should the LED/buzzer be on and how much time off?
+* But how much of the time should the LED/buzzer be on and how much time off every cycle?
 Let's say that half of a cycle should be spent on and the other half should be spent off.
 * This means that if we spend 1000/x milliseconds per cycle, then we need to spend half of 1000/x milliseconds on which is (1000/x)/2 milliseconds and the same amount of time off.
 So we put those values into the delay function and we are done!

 <br>